 While each rose color holds it's own special meaning, but various shades of colors hold different meanings and when you group them together in a bouquet, these meanings intertwine, bringing together an entirely new meaning.

-While rosebuds of any color are often used to represent a new romance or young relationship, each rosebud has a meaning of it's own:
+Rosebuds of any color are often used to represent a new romance or young relationship.
+However, like their full grown counterparts, each different rosebud color has a meaning of it's own:

 All roses symbolize love, but certain colors of roses can take on special meanings.
 Opinions vary on the many meanings of roses, but here are some of the more common.
 View a rose color below to get detailed information on the meaning and uses of that particular rose color.